vuejs/vue-test-utils/docs/guides/using-with-vuex.md

 </script>
 ```

 This is a fairly simple component.
 It renders the result of the getters `clicks` and `inputValue`.
-Again, we don’t really care about what those getters returns – just that the result of them is being rendered correctly.
+Again, we don’t really care about what those getters return – just that their result is being rendered correctly.

 Let’s see the test: